rolling-scopes-school/tasks/tasks/connections/milestone_1.registration.md

 **reactive form** with:

-- first name field; Validation: required, allowed only letters or spaces, maximum 40 characters;
+- first name field; Validation: required, allowed only letters (any language) or spaces, maximum 40 characters;
 - email field; Validation: required, email type;
 - password field; Validation: required, minimum 8 symbols that include at least 1 capital letter, at least 1 digit and at least 1 special symbol;